 During the procedure, the sedation method chosen will be administered.
 Patients will be relaxed and may not remember much of the treatment.
 Dr. Slate and his team will closely monitor vital signs to ensure safety.

 After the treatment, patients will need someone to drive them home.
 Recovery times vary depending on the type of sedation used.
-It is important to rest and follow any post-treatment instructions provided by Dr. Slate.
+Rest and follow any post-treatment instructions provided by Dr. Slate.

 Risks and Side Effects